wsands1701/JavaWireframeRender/README.md

 Next Steps
 1) Move and Expand 3d object creation into objects (ie WireframeCube, WireframePyramid, WireframeLine)
 2) Devise efficant occlusion, and create updated version of Wireframe classes, such that it mantains the same set of verticies but the faces are polygons instead

+How to build
+Run make.
+The main java class is demo3d.java